mrxdata/FileTransfer/README.md

   If no port is specified, the application defaults to port 22.
   Example:
   - Run server on the default port: `server`
-  - Run server on a specified port: `server -port 12345`
+  - Run server on a specified port: `server 12345`

 - **connect**
   Connects the client to a specified server address and port.